-Fill out the member agreement form(located at the bottom of this page) and choose a payment method.
+Fill out the member agreement form(located at the bottom of this page) today to reserve your share and choose a payment method.
 You will then receive an invoice reflecting your payment choice.
 The Paypal option will reflect a 2.9% extra charge.
 Cash payment is preferred

 When is payment due?

 Paying in a timely matter helps your farmer with upfront costs for the growing season.

 You will be invoiced shortly after filling out the Member Agreement Form.
 A deposit of $100 will be due within 30 days and the remaining balance can be divided into payments between when you sign up and first pick up.

 Are there any risks to joining a CSA?

 We want to do best by our customers so you keep coming back and tell your friends.
 If we had a crop issue with pests or a crop failure for some other circumstance, we would do all we could to provide extra of another crop.
 In turn, when crops are abundant, you will reap the benefit of extra harvest.
 Going into our 3rd season, we are more confident in our growing practices and plan for crop failure by planting extras so that our customers won't even notice!